hrishikeshsathyian/tp/docs/UserGuide.md

 ### Finding people: `findperson`

-You can view all weddings with people that match the provided search terms.
+You can view all weddings with people that match the provided search terms and it is not case-sensitive.
 You can search for any number of search terms, and HappyEverAfter will show the information of all weddings with members that match any of the terms provided.
 You can use open command to view a specific wedding.